samccone/home-energy-score-api/README.md

 * `npm install`
 * `npm start`

+## Example
 This is just a proof of concept example for how you can use this API interface.
-The basic idea is as follow
+The basic idea is as follows.

 ```coffee-script
 homeScore ZIPCODE, [{